linuxtm/OwncloudFixDisplayName/README.md

 wget https://raw.githubusercontent.com/linuxtm/OwncloudFixDisplayName/master/mysql_trigger
 ```

-Or you can copy it from below:
+Or you can copy the code below:
 ```
 DELIMITER $$
 USE `owncloud`$$